 - Institute for Professional Excellence in Coaching (iPEC): “iPEC affords you the tools and training you need to become an expert coach, thriving business owner, or influential leader at your organisation.
 In fact, graduating with your coaching certification isn’t the end of the road with us; it’s just the beginning of a long partnership to help you succeed in making a real, tangible difference.” (from their website).

-In choosing a certification, it’s better to spend most of the effort on finding a really good coach and trainer, then investigate what kind of certification you can access.
+When choosing a certification, it’s better to spend most of the effort on finding a good coach and trainer and then investigate what certification you can access.
 ICF is quite popular, even in this part of the world (Malaysia), so it’s a good choice if you plan to go international.

 ICF coaching paths

-Before getting into competencies, I’d like to briefly introduce you to the coaching paths you can take and the certifications conditions, if you’re interested to get certified by ICF:
+Before getting into competencies, I’d like to briefly introduce you to the coaching paths you can take and the conditions of the certification if you’re interested in getting certified by ICF:

 - Associate Certified Coach (ACC): min.
 60 hours training, min.
-100 hours of coaching (75 paid), with at least 8 clients, and completion of the Coach Knowledge Assessment (CKA).
-There are three paths under the ACC certification, if you want to go deeper into it.
+100 hours of coaching (75 paid), with at least 8 clients, and completing the Coach Knowledge Assessment (CKA).
+If you want to go deeper, there are three paths under the ACC certification.

 - Professional Certified Coach (PCC): min.
 125 hours of training, min.
-500 hours of coaching (450 paid) with at least 25 clients, and completion of CKA.
-Again, there are three paths under the PCC certification, if you want to go deeper into it.
+500 hours of coaching (450 paid) with at least 25 clients and completing CKA.
+Again, there are three paths under the PCC certification if you want to go deeper.

 The coaching philosophy of ICF is that the coachee is the expert in her life, as every client is resourceful, creative, and whole.

-The coach is responsible to help the coachee discover what she wants to achieve, encourage self-discovery, help the coachee find solutions and strategy for behaviour change, and hold the coachee accountable and responsible to achieve her goals and objectives.
+The coach is responsible to help the coachee discover what she wants to achieve, encouraging self-discovery, helping the coachee find solutions and strategies for behaviour change, and holding the coachee accountable and responsible for achieving her goals and objectives.

 ICF defines coaching as partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.From the ICF website.

-The coach will use a set of powerful tools to help the coachee become the best version of themselves, such as (we will discuss these in details further down):
+The coach will use a set of powerful tools to help the coachee become the best version of themselves, such as (we will discuss these in detail further down):

-- Powerful Questions are used to elicit clarity, awareness, and drive change for the client.
+- Powerful Questions are used to elicit clarity and awareness and drive change for the client.

-- Active Listening helps the coach to constantly check the accuracy of the message received from the client, and to make sure the client is genuine into their assessments.
+- Active Listening helps the coach constantly check the accuracy of the message received from the client and ensure the client is genuine in their assessments.

 - Silence is the most powerful coaching tool (and the hardest to master).
-The coach allows the coachee time to discover and find truths on their own, just by being quiet.
+The coach allows the coachee time to discover and find truths by being quiet.

-- Acknowledgement of the client’s strengths, progress and growth gives her power to keep on to her new habits and enforces her growth commitment.
+- Acknowledging the client’s strengths, progress, and growth gives her the power to keep on to her new habits and enforces her growth commitment.

 - Reframing the client’s assessments helps her get clarity and understand a different, positive perspective on her narrative.